 Business owners can quickly obtain an aggregate merchant account without underwriting.
 However, these accounts are at higher risk of unexpected holds, freezes, or even terminations due to suspicious activity.

 Vape shops, CBD retailers, and certain other businesses are considered high-risk applicants.
 A high-risk merchant will only qualify for an underwritten merchant account with a long-term contract and higher rates and fees.

-Why Is Your Choice of Merchant Services Provider so Important?
+Why Is Your Choice of Merchant Service Provider so Important?

 Your merchant services provider selection directly affects your business’ bottom line.
 Choosing a provider that doesn’t fit your business means you’ll pay unnecessarily higher fees.
 If you’re locked into a long-term contract, you’ll be trapped in that pricing structure for several years.

-How to Select the Best Merchant Services Provider for Your Business
+How to Select the Best Merchant Service Provider for Your Business

 Finding the best merchant account services provider isn’t a decision you should make lightly.
 Determine what’s important for your business and research MSP candidates before making a decision.
 Once you complete the setup process, you can begin to process payments.